-Viruses can affect the heart, just like any other type of body.
-Viral infection, in turn, can cause inflammation—a condition called “myocarditis.”
+Viral heart disease, also known as myocarditis, is a heart condition caused by a virus.
+The virus attacks the heart muscle, causing inflammation and disrupting the electrical pathways that signal the heart to beat properly.
 Most of the time, the body will heal itself and you may never know you had a problem.
-However, in rare cases such as McGregor’s, the infection itself and the resulting inflammation can damage and weaken the heart, which can lead to heart failure and/or heart rhythm irregularities.
+However, in rare cases, the infection itself and the resulting inflammation can damage and weaken the heart.
+This can also trigger heart failure and heart rhythm irregularities.

-ECHO (Enteric Cytopathic Human Orphan) Viruses
+Enteric Cytopathic Human Orphan Viruses (ECHO)

 Human Parvovirus B19

 Blood tests, electrical testing, X-rays, and nuclear heart scan testing can show signs of stress on the heart and may alert a doctor to the issue.

 Treatment for viral heart infection can include medications such as:

 - antiviral agents to treat the infection

 - anti-inflammatory medicines to reduce swelling in the heart

 - diuretics to remove excess water and edema